vitamins/archinstaller/README.md

 - For BIOS booting and GRUB, a BIOS boot partition is created.
 - For UEFI booting a EFI System partition (ESP) with FAT32 filesystem is created, and mounted at /boot.

-The order of the partitions is from first to last ESP/BIOSboot, boot, swap, root, home.
+The order of the partitions is from first to last ESP/BIOS boot, boot, swap, root, home.

 #### Examples
 A list of possible partition layouts that can be created by archinstaller.
-For simplification ESP, BIOSboot and boot partition have been left out of the examples.
+For simplification ESP, BIOS boot and boot partition have been left out of the examples.

 <pre>
 0. example: